-- Preheat oven to 425˚F. Line a baking sheet with parchment paper.
+- Preheat oven to 425˚F. Line a half sheet pan with parchment paper.

 - Slice potatoes, skin on, into 1/4" thick slices.
-Toss sliced potatoes and garlic cloves in 1 tablespoon of olive oil and a pinch of salt and pepper.
+Toss sliced potatoes and unpeeled garlic cloves in 1 tablespoon of olive oil 1/2 teaspoon of kosher salt and 1/4 teaspoon of black pepper.

-- Arrange potato slices on baking sheet and tuck in garlic cloves.
-Bake for 20 minutes until they start to crisp and turn light golden brown.
-Remove from oven at this point.
+- Arrange potato slices in one even layer on the baking sheet and tuck in the garlic cloves.
+Bake for 20 minutes until they start to crisp and turn light golden brown then remove the sheet pan from the oven.

 - While potatoes bake, heat a sauce pan on medium-high stove top.
 Cut onion in half and slice thinly.
 Remove stems from kale, stack leaves and roll them up, then thinly slice the leaves into fine ribbons.
-When sauce pan is hot, add 1 tablespoon of olive oil and saute onions, lowering heat if they start to burn, for about 3-5 minutes.
-When onions are browning and translucent add kale and pinch of salt and black pepper.
+When sauce pan is hot, add 1 tablespoon of olive oil and sauté onions, lowering heat if they start to burn, for about 3-5 minutes.
+When onions are browning and translucent add kale and season with 1/4 teaspoon salt and 1/4 teaspoon black pepper or to taste.
 Deglaze pan with red wine and let the liquid cook off, about a minute or so.
 Transfer onion-kale mixture to bowl and set aside until assembly.

 - In the same saucepan, whisk together the flour and remaining 2 tablespoons of olive oil on medium heat until lightly browned.
 Slowly whisk in milk to avoid lumps.
 Whisk over medium heat until sauce thickens, about 5-10 minutes.
-Whisk in 1 tablespoon nutritional yeast, salt and pepper to taste, nutmeg and chopped parsley.
+Remove from heat and whisk in 1 tablespoon nutritional yeast, 1/2 teaspoon salt and 1/4 teaspoon black pepper or to taste, nutmeg and 1 tablespoon of chopped parsley.
 Set sauce aside until assembly.

-- Arrange 1/2 of the potato slices into a single layer at the bottom of a baking dish, pie plate or casserole dish, cover potato layer with 1/2 of the cream sauce.
-Then spread kale-onion mixture on top of cream sauce layer.
-Remove roasted garlic cloves from their skins and arrange over kale-onion layer.
+- Arrange 1/2 of the potato slices into a single layer at the bottom of a casserole dish and spoon half of the cream sauce over them.
+Then spread the kale-onion mixture on top of cream sauce layer.
+Remove roasted garlic cloves from their skins and space them out over kale-onion layer.
 Layer on the rest of potatoes and pour the remaining cream sauce on top of them as the final layer.
-Sprinkle remaining tablespoon of nutritional yeast over the cream sauce and a bit of chopped parsley.
+Sprinkle the remaining tablespoon of nutritional yeast and chopped parsley over the cream sauce layer.

 - Cover dish with foil and bake for 20 minutes at 425˚F. Remove foil and continue to bake for 10 more minutes until top is golden brown.
 Remove from oven and serve hot.
 Enjoy!

-Store leftovers in an airtight container and refrigerate for up to 3 days.
+- Store leftovers in an airtight container and refrigerate for up to 3 days.
 If you want to make ahead and freeze, assemble the dish in a foil baking dish.
 Cover and freeze after assembly.
-When ready to eat, remove from freezer and head straight to oven to bake at 425˚F for 35 minutes covered and 10 more minutes uncovered.
+When ready to eat, bake it straight from the freezer in a preheated 425˚F oven for 35 minutes covered and 10 more minutes uncovered.

-Substitute any other leafy greens for the kale in this recipe.
+- Substitute any other hearty greens for the kale in this recipe.

-Swap the whole wheat flour with organic cornstarch to make it gluten free friendly.
+- Swap the whole wheat flour with rice flour or cornstarch to make it gluten free friendly.